Blepharoplasty

 People with eye disease, including glaucoma or retinal detachment, thyroid disorders, diabetes, cardiovascular disease or high blood pressure are not good candidates for blepharoplasty.

-Dr. Carolyn Repke with consult with you to determine your individual needs and the best surgical approach to your eyelids, considering any associated ocular conditions you may have.
+Dr. Carolyn Repke will consult with you to determine your individual needs and the best surgical approach to your eyelids, considering any associated ocular conditions you may have.
 Having your eyelid surgery performed by an ophthalmologist will assure that the health of your eyes will be our primary concern.
 To see if you are a candidate for blepharoplasty surgery, call our office for a consultation.

 Four Convenient Locations